up-in-the-clouds/telar-khipu/RESEARCH.md

 This document summarizes the research conducted during the design and planning phase of the Telar project.

+## Credits

+Telar is developed by Adelaida Ávila, Juan Cobo Betancourt, Santiago Muñoz, and students and scholars at the [UCSB Archives, Memory, and Preservation Lab](https://ampl.clair.ucsb.edu), the UT Archives, Mapping, and Preservation Lab, and [Neogranadina](https://neogranadina.org).

 ---

 ## Table of Contents